netgen/NetgenRemoteMediaBundle/docs/FRONTEND.md

 $ npm run serve
 ```

 Template for dev server is in **_frontend/public/index.html_**, where it could be changed when needed.

-Admin templates must be changed also at:
+If it is changed, don't forget to change admin templates, also:
 **_bundle/ezpublish_legacy/ngremotemedia/design/standard/templates/content/datatype/edit/ngremotemedia.tpl_**
 **_bundle/ezpublish_legacy/ngremotemedia/design/standard/templates/content/datatype/edit/ngremotemedia.tpl_**